Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTS 450 1GB should in theory be a lot superior to the GeForce GT 440 3GB overall. (explain)
+Memory BandwidthIn theory, the GeForce GTS 450 1GB should be 34% faster than the GeForce GT 440 3GB overall, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTS 450 1GB should be quite a bit (approximately 76%) faster with regards to AF than the GeForce GT 440 3GB. (explain)
+Texel RateThe GeForce GTS 450 1GB should be much (approximately 76%) more effective at AF than the GeForce GT 440 3GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison